PMuiruri/meta_demo/README.md

 More instructions on installing JSON Server can be found [here](https://github.com/typicode/json-server)

 ### Backend Setup
--Ensure nodes run time version 16.X is installed.
+Ensure nodes run time version 16.X is installed.

--Move to the Server directory of this package
+Move to the Server directory of this package
--Install all dependencies
+Install all dependencies
 ```
 npm install
 ```